The impacts of common noise sources in healthcare

-Due to more understanding of the correlation between noise and patient wellness, noise control is the focal point of hospital development and refurbishment in many American hospitals.
+Thanks to our improving understanding of the correlation between noise and patient wellness, noise control has become the focal point of hospital development and refurbishment in many American hospitals.
 Australian hospitals will eventually follow international lead to focus on sound control and its benefits for staff and patients.

 There are many noise sources in hospitals: